roberts-sandbox/test-realist/_posts/2012-06-18-building-a-web-grid-1.md

 one or another of these needs: jqGrid, ExtJs Grid v3 and v4, SlickGrid, dojox.grid, and the DataTables from YUI 2 and YUI 3.

-## If I can't find it, I'll build it
+## If I can't find it, I'll build it: grijq

 That's the mantra of software developers everywhere.
 And, I believe it.
 Last year I built a fixed header grid for my former employer which garnered a lot